 4 Serving suggestions: a drizzle of sherry vinegar adds a bright note

-For my original recipe Lone Stare Grapefruit Chutney, email me at: email@example.com
+For my original recipe Lone Star Grapefruit Chutney, email me at: firstname.lastname@example.org

 The characters you copied from the image are incorrect.
 Please try again.